Seasonal harvest training

 Training videos include Finding a job in the horticulture industry, Farm safety, Citrus farming, Stone fruit and The packing shed.

-Access all the Horticulture Farm Worker Induction Program training videos on the SuniTAFE website.
+Access the Horticulture Farm Worker Induction Program training videos on the SuniTAFE website.

 TAFE offers several free courses for jobseekers, which can lead to a recognised qualification in agriculture.
 The courses can be started online.
 While tuition is free, students may need to pay for materials and student services fees.